 Remove valve cover from engine head.

-Insert blade (medium putty-knife) between valve cover gasket and engine head and pry up at all front end accessible locations to break gasket bond.
-Be sure to break gasket sealant bond at front corners.
+Remove the valve cover from the engine head.
+Next, insert a blade (medium putty knife) between the valve cover gasket and the engine head, then pry up at all accessible locations on the front end to break the gasket bond.
+Be sure to break the gasket sealant bond at the front corners.

-Repeat blade insertion and prying until cover gasket seize breaks and cover lifts.
-Notable prying might be needed at front center to break seize.
+Repeat blade insertion and prying until the cover gasket seize breaks and the cover lifts.
+In some cases, notable prying might be needed at the front center to break the seize.

-Note: If valve cover can not be removed, double check valve cover 16 perimeter bolts and 4 center bolts have been removed.
+Note: If the valve cover cannot be removed, make sure to double-check that the 16 perimeter bolts and 4 center bolts have been removed.

 Removal of vanos